gruevyhat/travgen/README.md

     Benefits: Ally x1
     Random seed: cd515598

-Character stats are presented in UPP format, and may be generated with a variety of rolling methods.
-Random names are similar to, but often not exactly the same as, modern names of a random Earth ethnicity.
-The `--rand-age` parameter will cause starting ages to fluctuate slightly, for a more 'realistic' starting age.
-The `--max-careers` option allows one to specify an upper limit on the number of careers that a character goes through, effectively generating a series of characters until one is found that meets the condition.
-The `--personality` parameter is for comedic value, and provides some random personality quirks, along with a Meyers-Briggs personality profile.
+Character stats are presented in UPP format, and may be generated with a variety of ways with the `--method` parameter.
+The number in brackets '[...]' is the average of the attributes.
+The same methods are available for generating UPPs only with `travgen UPP`.

+* normal: 2d6
+* heroic: 3d6, drop the lowest
+* superheroic: 2d6+3
+* mediocre: 4d3
+* extreme: 1d16-1
+* alternating: 4d6, sorted, drop the 2nd and 4th

 Every character is generated with a random seed that allows one to regenerate the character on the command line with addition options.
 For example, if one wants to see the character's full generation history, the `--show-hist` option will reproduce the above character will all steps leading to her creation.